 To this end, an Interdisciplinary Health Research working group within the Society for Longitudinal and Life Course Studies was set up in 2014.
 The aim of the group is to structure and facilitate health related research across disciplinary boundaries and promote open access datasets.

-If you are interested in this area of research we invite you to sign up to the group’s email list
+If you are interested in this area of research we invite you to sign up to the group’s email list below.

 Read the editorial by group founding members in the international journal of public health here